Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)

+If two movies have the same duration, order them in alphabeticall order by their title!

 ### Iteration 5: Steven Spielberg.
 The best?

 One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome movies that show up on our list, but we want to know how many!

-Go ahead and `filter` :eyes: the array so we can have only the movies where **Steven Spielberg** is the director.
+Go ahead and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.

 ### Iteration 6: Alphabetic Order